Scheduling & Cron Jobs

 report_generator:

-daita logs data_processor
+daita logs data_processor # View execution logs

-daita logs data_processor --follow
+daita logs data_processor --follow # Follow in real-time

-Environment-Specific Schedules
+#Environment-Specific Schedules

 Use environment overrides to run schedules at different intervals per environment: